Traders and Shops (1930s - 1950s)

 Station Road

-George Thums – The Poplars Mens Club – Closed down when the police found an unlicenced penny slot machine on the premises.
+George Thums – The Poplars Men’s Club – Closed down when the police found an unlicensed penny slot machine on the premises.
 The locals claimed that here had been a misunderstanding and that the police should have gone to a very dodgy club in LONG Eaton!

-Dowdings Mill (also know as Cudlip’s Mill and Brook Paper Mill - see Brook Paper Mill Fire in Newspaper Articles)
+Dowdings Mill (also known as Cudlip’s Mill and Brook Paper Mill - see Brook Paper Mill Fire in Newspaper Articles)

 Jackson – cobbler -operated from a very small stone “shed” half way down on the north side of the road.